History of Memphis Tigers football: Mike Norvell era (2016–2019)

-Ryan Silverfield era (2019–present)
+Ryan Silverfield era (2019–2025)

 On December 8, 2019, hours after Norvell's departure, Memphis offensive line coach and deputy head coach Ryan Silverfield was named as the Tigers' interim head coach for the Cotton Bowl, and on December 13, the school promoted Silverfield to the head coaching position.
 Despite not having any previous coordinator or head coaching experience, Silverfield took over after twenty years of coaching experience at numerous positions on both sides of the ball such as coaching offensive and defensive linemen and quarterbacks, as well as coaching experience at the high school, college and NFL levels.
 A popular choice among players to take over the Tigers head coaching position, Silverfield declared at his introductory press conference that being the Memphis head coach was his "dream job".
 When he was hired as head coach, Silverfield signed a five-year contract with the university.

 In Silverfield's first season in 2020, the Tigers finished with an 8–3 record.
 They kicked off the season against rival Arkansas State, winning the game 37–24.
 After 30–27 loss to SMU, In the season's third game, Memphis overcame a 21-point deficit in the third quarter and defeated UCF 50–49 to post the program's largest-ever come from behind victory.
 After a 41–29 win over Temple, Silverfield's team lost its second game of the season, a 49–10 blowout loss to rival #7 Cincinnati that was the program's largest margin of defeat since 2011.
 The Tigers then won three consecutive games; 34–33 over South Florida, 56–14 over FCS opponent Stephen F. Austin, and 10–7 over Navy.
 After a 35–21 loss to Tulane, Memphis won its last two games of the season with a 30–27 win over Houston in the regular season finale and a 25–10 win over Florida Atlantic in the 2020 Montgomery Bowl.